Creating a line of defense at the border and keeping the virus out

 (III) Foreign students studying in Taiwan

 For overseas students returning to Taiwan to study, the Ministry of Education flexibly drew up/adjusted the standard operating procedures and relevant supporting measures for overseas students returning to Taiwan for studies in accordance with the guidelines and regulations issued by the CECC.
 The efforts aimed to balance safety and epidemic prevention between the right to education of overseas students.

 (IV) Patients coming to Taiwan for medical treatment

-The CECC adjusted the relevant regulations for foreign nationals eligible to visit Taiwan for medical treatment after considering the stability of domestic COVID-19 situation and medical treatment capacity, so as to sustain Taiwan's high-quality medical services and contributions and continue to realize the spirit of "Taiwan can help, and Taiwan is helping!"
+The CECC adjusted the relevant regulations for foreign nationals eligible to visit Taiwan for medical treatment after considering the stability of domestic COVID-19 situation and medical treatment capacity, so as to sustain Taiwan's high-quality medical services and to realize the spirit of "Taiwan can help, and Taiwan is helping!"